EDUCBA Logo

 Existing File or Web Page

 Step 4: Select Look in Option.
 Select the location of your targeted file.
-In my case, I have selected Desktop and in desktop Hyperlink folder.
+In my case, I have selected Desktop and in the desktop Hyperlink folder.

 Select Look in Option